TreZc0/ap-tracker/docs/customTrackers.md

 # Custom Tracker Files
 The tracker supports loading of external files to define how the checks are organized.
-At the moment, there is no way to use this app to create these files for you.
+There are a few ways to get some starting templates from the app, but any fine tuning will have to be done by editing `.json` files by hand (see Getting a template section).
 This document hopes to explain the expected format and will refer to this example [Ori_BF_custom_example.json](./examples/Ori_BF_custom_example.json).

 ## Using a custom Tracker
 To use a custom tracker you need to: